 If you would prefer a hotel stay then take a look at these from Booking.com.

 It gets cold in Finnish Lapland (very cold!).
 The mean temperature remains below 0°C but daytime temperatures can rise above this at times.

 Winter begins in mid-October in Lapland and is the longest seasons usually lasting for 200 days.
 Snow usually arrives early on in the season and lakes freeze over.
 In winter temperatures in winter can drop to -45°C to -50°C.

 When we visited they were around -16°C to -20°C. We visited in early December.

 As the saying goes, however, there’s no such thing as bad weather just bad clothes.
 Make sure you pack everything you need with this packing guide.

 Getting to Lapland

+During winter months there are regular flights to Lapland from the UK.
 We flew with Finnair, which flies non-stop from Gatwick to Kittilä between mid-December and mid-March.
 At other times of year, flights transfer through Helsinki.
 From Kittilä it is approximately one hour to drive to Äkäslompolo.